zowe/docs-site/docs/user-guide/configure-certificates.md

 ## Next steps: How to configure your certificate?

 If you have an existing certificate, you can import this certificate to the keystore or key ring.
-For more information, see the instructions in [Configure certificates if you have existing certificates](./import-certificates.md).
+For more information, see the instructions in [Import and configure an existing certificate](./import-certificates.md).

 If you do not have an existing certificate, you need to create one.
 See instructions in [Generate a certificate if you do not have a certificate](./generate-certificates.md).